ux-fran/turbine-factory-urban-decay-repository/README.md

 Welcome to my **Turbine Factory Repository!** This project documents my journey of creating an industrial **abandoned turbine scene**, inspired by Max Hay’s beautiful environment designs.
 This repository tracks my progress, resources, and key learnings—everything from initial modeling to final render!

+## ❓ Questions?
+If you have any questions about this project, feel free to ask them in the [Q&A Discussion](https://github.com/ux-fran/turbine-factory-urban-decay-repository/discussions)! 💬

 ---

 ## 🖼️ Final Render